 Our programme also allows you to combine up to two core languages with one or two of our additional languages.

-Choose from Arabic, British Sign Language, Chinese (Mandarin), Japanese, Modern Greek or Russian (subject to availability).
+Choose from Arabic, British Sign Language, Chinese (Mandarin), Japanese or Russian (subject to availability).

 Your study options include:

 - one core language plus one additional language